What You Need to Know About Group Disability Insurance

 Drawbacks to group disability insurance:

 - Group disability plans often have a restrictive definition of disability – To qualify as disabled, you may have to be unable to do ANY job to receive benefits.
-The insurance company may determine that you can teach or do consults (or anything else) and deny benefits altogether.
+This means that even though you trained your entire life to become a doctor, the insurance company may determine that you can teach or do consults (or anything else) and deny your disability benefits altogether.

 For more on group disability, check out this video by Ben Glass.
 He is an attorney specializing in helping disabled people collect on their employer’s group disability plans.
 It’s called “Robbery Without a Gun”